ADVICE FOR RAIN ON YOUR WEDDING DAY

 - Hire some beautiful umbrellas, just in case!

 - Don’t panic!
-We had the most thunderous downpour during our ceremony resulting in the whole thing being pulled from the grass & into our Plan B area – an outdoor but covered terrace, with a monsoon as our backdrop over the mountains.
-In the past 9 months since we have been married so many people have commented how incredible & dramatic our ceremony was – literally taking place in a storm!
-It is certainly not one that will soon be forgotten & it added a great element to our story.
+We had the most thunderous downpour during our ceremony resulting in the whole thing being pulled from the grass and into our Plan B area – an outdoor but covered terrace, with a monsoon as our backdrop over the mountains.
+In the past 9 months since we have been married so many people have commented how incredible and dramatic our ceremony was – literally taking place in a storm!
+It is certainly not one that will soon be forgotten and it added a great element to our story.

 - Enjoy it!
-I didn’t realise until I saw the pictures that I actually laughed coming down the aisle as it was all so insane – I’ve never seen rain like it & there in the midst of it all was all of our loved ones, & my husband waiting at the end of the aisle.
+I didn’t realise until I saw the pictures that I actually laughed coming down the aisle as it was all so insane – I’ve never seen rain like it and there in the midst of it all was all of our loved ones, and my husband waiting at the end of the aisle.
 Talk about an entrance!

-6 – Trust your photographer & watch for the magic!
+7 – Trust your photographer and watch for the magic!

 Lastly what I would say is – do any of these people here look miserable that it’s raining on their wedding day?
-No, they are all embracing the elements & are focused on loving each other, which is what a wedding day should be about.
+No, they are all embracing the elements and are focused on loving each other, which is what a wedding day should be about.
 Enjoy your day, whatever the weather.
-And finally… rainbows & stars, guys, rainbows & stars.
-I’ll just leave these right here…
+You WILL have an incredible day!

-If you are planning your wedding then I would love to be your photographer & capture the story of your wedding day for you… Please get in touch here.
+If you are planning your wedding then I would love to be your photographer and capture the story of your wedding day for you… Please get in touch here.
 Nx